 SOIL’s sanitation and waste treatment operations provide dignified jobs in waste collection, transport and treatment, reversing the stigma associated with the sector.

-Over 8,600 Haitians have access to SOIL’s toilets today.
-More than 500 tons of waste was transformed into organic compost in 2020.
+More than 13,000 Haitians have access to SOIL’s toilets today.
+More than 500 tons of waste are transformed into organic compost every year.

 have access to SOIL’s toilets to date

 In 2020 we provided emergency funds to support the deployment of public toilet facilities in Cap-Haitien, as well as at the HHA hospital’s COVID-19 area in Quartier Morin.
 The effort aimed to serve 218,000 people in six months and ensure the safe treatment of over 70 tons of human waste.